World stocks wobble on Fed announcements on Wednesday and geopolitical crisis in Ukraine

 Outlook in Europe and Asia

 Europe fell victim to pressure.
-The main markets of the Old Continent began the week with losses due to fears that a conflict in Ukraine could end up destabilizing the region and the markets.
+The main markets of the Old Continent began the week with losses due to fears that a conflict in Ukraine might end up destabilizing the region and the markets.

 The US required the diplomatic staff stationed in Kiev to leave their relatives due to fears of an invasion by Russia.